 Wake-on-LAN (WoL) is a common protocol to wake up devices from a very low power mode.
 It can be implemented over IEEE 802 networks as a frame using the EtherType 08-42.
 WoL is not standardized in an IEEE 802 standard.

 Change: No change.

 Rationale: The WoL frame is not a MAC frame.
 The use here is generic.
+The WoL frame as described here has an EtherType and is a MAC frame.